ruby-hyperloop/hyper-trace/README.md

 Once installed add `require 'hyper-trace'` to your application or component manifest file.
 This gem works best if you are using Capybara or opal rspec, in which case you can reference the gem in the test application's manifest.

+## Custom Class Definitions

+If class instance responds to `hypertrace_format_instance` then that method will be called to format the state information.

+The method will be passed a hypertrace context object that will respond to the following methods:

++ `format_instance(instance_vars = nil, &block)`
+log the default instance header information.
+If instance_vars is nil then all instance vars will be printed.
+Otherwise instance_vars should be an array of the instance vars to display.
+The block will be executed to provide other details following the instance vars.
++ `safe_i(object)`:
+call inspect on an object will work even if the object is a native js object.
++ `safe_s(object)`:
+call to_s on an object safely
++ `log(s)`
+print a s to the log, nested at the current grouping level
++ `group(header, collapsed: false, &block)`
+create a new nesting group.
+If collapsed is true then the group will be initially closed.
+If block is present it will provide the contents of the group.

+If the method `hypertrace_exclusions` is defined, it can return an array of methods names that will be not be shown unless explicitly named.

+For more details see the react_trace.rb module in this gem.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.